Contributed by John E. Davis, November 2019.

 After his years in East Tennessee, Kennedy spent two years working with the United Mine Workers in Washington, D.C., helping to establish outpatient clinics to treat miners with black lung disease in East Tennessee and East Kentucky.
 In Tennessee, the Jacksboro clinic served as a base for a medical team to rotate through several of the primary care clinics that had been started through the work of the SHC.

 In 1977, John moved to Nashville and pursued his chosen vocation of practicing law.
 His avocation, however, was what he always referred to as “chasing trains.”
 Wherever he lived, he knew the schedules of any freight trains that were passing nearby.
 At various times, day or night, he would suddenly hop in his car and race off to arrive just in time to meet his chosen train.
 He would then stand beside the tracks as engines tugged their clanking chain of coal hoppers, box cars, tankers and other rolling stock, ending with a caboose that earned a farewell wave from Kennedy – and from any others he had coaxed into joining him on the chase.

-—To hear more from John Kennedy firsthand, check out the video below further detailing his work with the Student Health Coalition—
+To learn more and to hear from John Kennedy himself, check out this clip further detailing his work with the Student Health Coalition.

 “The Black Lung Association Responds to the Deadly Disease’s Rise”: http://appvoices.org/2019/10/11/the-black-lung-association/